-- A. The State of California desires to foster Integrated Regional Water Management (IRWM) planning and encourages local public, non-profit, and private (for profit) entities to define planning regions appropriate for managing water resources and to integrate strategies within these planning regions. - B. Water resources management authority in the Region is currently distributed among various public agencies with a range of legal powers and regulatory responsibilities.
+- A. The State of California desires to foster Integrated Regional Water Management (IRWM) planning and encourages local public, non-profit, and private (for profit) entities to define planning regions appropriate for managing water resources and to integrate strategies within these planning regions.

+- B. Water resources management authority in the Region is currently distributed among various public agencies with a range of legal powers and regulatory responsibilities.
 These public agencies have definite jurisdictional boundaries, whereas sensible water resources planning and management frequently requires actions in multiple jurisdictions.
 Non-public entities within the Region have considerable interests in cooperating with public entities to protect, manage, and enhance water resources within the Region.

+- C. (Pending approval by current RWMG members) Thirteen public entities and three non-profit entities in the Region with responsibility and interests in the management of water resources have agreed to form a Regional Water Management Group for the purposes of developing and implementing projects consistent with the guidelines set by the State of California for IRWM.
+These entities are:

+- Big Sur Land Trust (BSLT), a 501 (c) 3 organization;

+- California State University Monterey Bay

+- Carmel Area Wastewater District;

+- Carmel River Watershed Conservancy, a 501 (c) 3 organization;

+- Carmel Valley Association;

+- City of Carmel-by-the-Sea;

+- City of Del Rey Oaks

+- City of Monterey;

+- City of Seaside;

+- City of Sand City;

+- Monterey One Water (M1W));

+- Monterey County Resource Management Agency;

-- C. Six Four-public entities and one non-profit entity in the Region with responsibility and interests in the management of water resources have agreed to form a Regional Water Management Group for the purposes of developing and implementing projects consistent with the guidelines set by the State of California for IRWM.
-These entities are: 1.) the Big Sur Land Trust (BSLT), a 501 (c) 3 organization; 2.) the City of Monterey; 3.) the Monterey Regional Water Pollution Control Agency (MRWPCA); 4.) the Monterey County Water Resources Agency (MCWRA); 5) the Marina Coast Water District (MCWD); 6) the Resource Conservation District of Monterey County; and 75.) the Monterey Peninsula Water Management District (MPWMD). - D. The Regional Water Management Group has defined an appropriate planning Region that takes into consideration jurisdictional limits, powers and responsibilities, and watershed and groundwater basin boundaries.
-The Regional Water Management Group is taking the lead in overseeing and implementing a detailed IRWM Plan within the planning Region.
+- Monterey County Water Resources Agency (MCWRA);

+- Marina Coast Water District (MCWD);

+- Resource Conservation District of Monterey County; and - Monterey Peninsula Water Management District (MPWMD). - D. The RWMG has defined an appropriate planning Region that takes into consideration jurisdictional limits, powers and responsibilities, and watershed and groundwater basin boundaries.
+The RWMG is taking the lead in overseeing and implementing a detailed IRWM Plan within the planning Region.
 The Region is generally described as encompassing approximately 347 square miles and consists of groundwater basins and coastal watershed areas contributing to the Carmel Bay and south Monterey Bay.
 The Region includes coastal watersheds from the southernmost portion of the San Jose Creek watershed north to the northern limit of the Seaside Groundwater Basin.
 The inland area is bounded by the Seaside Groundwater Basin to the north and by the Carmel River watershed to the south and east.
 The western limit of the planning Region generally coincides with the land and Pacific Ocean interface, but includes the Pt.
 Lobos, Carmel Bay, and Pacific Grove Areas of Special Biological Significance (ASBS) adjacent to the coastal portion of the Region.

 The principal groundwater basins in the planning Region are the Seaside Groundwater Basin and the Carmel Valley Aquifer.
 The Region includes about 38 miles of the coast within the Monterey Bay National Marine Sanctuary, three ASBS, the Cities of Carmelby-the Sea, Del Rey Oaks, Monterey, Pacific Grove, Sand City, Seaside, and unincorporated portions of Monterey County including the Carmel Valley watershed (255 square miles), Pebble Beach, the Carmel Highlands and portions of the Seaside Groundwater Basin adjacent to Highway 68 (also known as Canyon Del Rey).
-This description of the planning Region is not intended to be a limitation on projects and resource planning that may be shared between adjacent IRWM planning Regions (e.g., the Greater Monterey County Salinas Valley IRWM planning Region to the north and east).
+This description of the planning Region is not intended to be a limitation on projects and resource planning that may be shared between adjacent IRWM planning Regions (e.g., the Greater Monterey County IRWM planning Region to the north and east).

-E. The entities signatory to this MOU desire to link and integrate efforts to jointly oversee the development and implementation of a comprehensive Integrated Regional Water Management Plan for the Region.
+E. The entities signatory to this MOU desire to link and integrate efforts to jointly oversee the development and implementation of a comprehensive Integrated Regional Water Management Plan for the Region and to allocate IRWM funding within the planning Region.